 The end of year holidays brings many families together.
-I think that’s a good thing, for all the obvious reasons, but I know perfectly well that some people approach family togetherness with some trepidation, because it can set the stage for uncomfortable conversations about family dynamics, politics, beliefs, and money.
+I think that’s a good thing, for all the obvious reasons, but I know perfectly well that some people approach family togetherness with some trepidation, because it can set the stage for uncomfortable conversations about family dynamics, politics, beliefs, and finances.

 But what if I told you that this might be the perfect time to talk about family money?
 As CEO of Frontier Asset Management, I spend a lot of time thinking about where money is invested, what impact those investments have, and how the wealth generated affects the lives of investors.
 I encourage everyone who works at Frontier to see these investments as more than just numbers, and I think investors and their families should do the same.